 The rules and regulations of an organization ought to be equal for all employees.
 Regardless of their designation, everyone should report to work on time.
 If a security guard is punished for his late attendance, so should the manager.

 Respect is a two-way thing.
-In order for a worker to respect his boss, the same should be done to him/her.
+For a worker to respect his boss, the same should be done to him/her.
 Medical or maternal leaves should be given if one is having either of the conditions and only when there is an emergency should they be called upon.

 However, it is critical to instill guidelines.
 The abuse and excessive use of social media amongst employees can hugely affect not only the workers’ productivity but also the company as a whole.
 It is essential to educate employees on social media ethics.

 Do unto others what you’ll want them to do unto you – this is the most basic teaching of all religions.
 To gain respect from others, you ought to be respectful of yourself.

 Taking irresponsible actions through social media opens up the possibility of vengeance which might just result in a much deeper mess.
 This information could be shared by those in the same company as well as their competitors and other companies.
 Employee retention at this stage will be next to impossible once the individual’s profiles are ruined.

 Employees should refrain from exposing the company through social media rants.
 If there is a problem the first step should always be to consult with the management to try and solve the issues.
 Exposing the company’s shortcomings on social media could be bad for business as it ruins the company’s reputation and they might lose many customers and clients.